bean-mhm/realbloom/README.md

 <!-- INTRODUCTION -->
 ## Introduction

-RealBloom is a physically accurate bloom simulation software for adding more realism to 3D renders and HDR images in general.
+RealBloom is a sophisticated bloom simulation tool for adding more realism to 3D renders and HDR images in general.

 ![RealBloom Screenshot](images/1-main.png)

 ![RealBloom Screenshot](images/2-main-conv.png)

-RealBloom was started as a hobby project in late August 2022, inspired by [AngeTheGreat's video](https://www.youtube.com/watch?v=QWqb5Gewbx8) on bloom and how to simulate it. **I highly recommend watching this video** in order to have a basic understanding of how RealBloom works.
-Make sure to check out their [GitHub page](https://github.com/ange-yaghi) and their other projcets as well!
+RealBloom was started as a hobby project in late August 2022, inspired by [AngeTheGreat's video](https://www.youtube.com/watch?v=QWqb5Gewbx8) on bloom and how to simulate it in a physically accurate manner. **I highly recommend watching this video** to get a basic understanding of how RealBloom works.
+Make sure to check out their [GitHub page](https://github.com/ange-yaghi) and their other projcets!

 The ultimate goal is to achieve more realism in 3D renders that contain bright spots on dark backgrounds.
 For example, the sun in a blue sky, a car headlight at night, bright lights at a concert, a flashlight pointing directly at the camera, you name it.
+RealBloom can be used to produce some other effects, including film halation, uniform lens blur, etc.

 ### How It's Made

-RealBloom is written in C++ using Visual Studio 2022.
+RealBloom is written in C++ with Visual Studio 2022.
 The target platform is Windows.
-However, considering all the libraries used and most of the code for RealBloom are platform-independent, it should be fairly easy to port to other major desktop platforms.
+However, considering all the libraries used and most of the code for RealBloom are platform-independent, it should be fairly easy (ish) to port to other major desktop platforms.

 RealBloom uses the following libraries:
 | Library | Used for |